Do you add oil or butter to baby food when feeding your baby? If not, then think again!

 It is more worrying if an older baby starts gaining weight rapidly all of a sudden.
 But before worrying at all, consult your baby’s doctor!
 You should not start experimenting with your baby’s diet before talking to a pediatrician.

 Now let’s say that your baby or young toddler really is overweight.
 Does that mean that you should cut down on fat?
 Actually no. At least not as a first-hand option.
 What you should cut down on is sugar and simple carbohydrates, such as white flour, fast food, and fruit juices.

 They also cause cavities and may lead to malnutrition, since they are practically empty calories (no vitamins, minerals, proteins, or fats that are needed for development).

 Secondly, have fun with your baby!
 Get down on the floor to play.
 Chase your crawling baby or running toddler – they usually love it!
 Or enroll in some fun baby activities together—a perfect way to bond with your baby too.

 Third, make sure your baby sleeps enough.
 You can review this baby sleep schedule and compare with your own child.
 Lack of sleep is associated with overweight in adults, maybe also in children.

 What About Skinny Babies

 So unless you have reasons to believe that your baby is not getting the nutrition he or she needs, or if your baby is falling rapidly through the weigh curves or appears weak or ill, you really don’t have to worry much about your skinny baby.

-If your baby is happy and developing normally, just keep up with the healthy foods and add as much butter to any food you make, as you would to any child.
+If your baby is happy and developing normally, just keep up with the healthy foods and add as much oil or butter to baby food you make, as you would to any child.